PSCF-UMPANUMIW/Robot/server/README.md

 python app.py
 ```

 The server will start on port 5000.
+You can change the port by modifying the `app.py` file, but keep in mind that the client application is configured to connect to port 5000 by default.
+If you change the port, you will need to update the client application configuration accordingly.

 ## Available Endpoints